Description

 AveDuration:

-• The average days below previous high over 5 years of ROBO Global Artificial Intelligence ETF is 258 days, which is greater, thus worse compared to the benchmark SPY (120 days) in the same period.
+• Looking at the average time in days below previous high water mark of 258 days in the last 5 years of ROBO Global Artificial Intelligence ETF, we see it is relatively higher, thus worse in comparison to the benchmark SPY (120 days)

 Performance (YTD)